projectsyn/component-coredns/README.md

-# Commodore Component: coredns
+# Commodore Component: CoreDNS

-This is a [Commodore][commodore] Component for coredns.
+This is a [Commodore][commodore] Component for CoreDNS.

 This repository is part of Project Syn.
 For documentation on Project Syn and this component, see https://syn.tools.